patrontech/retag-ecr-image/README.md

 # retag-ecr-image
-Retag an existing ECR image
+Retag an existing ECR image.
+This does not remove an existing tag, but adds a new tag to an existing docker image in ECR.

 Use this in conjunction with `aws-actions/configure-aws-credentials` and `aws-actions/amazon-ecr-login`.